You’re cuddling with your pup when you notice that their head is feeling unusually hot.

 But if you’re using a digital thermometer, just read the instructions on the thermometer’s manual and gently insert it into their ear.
 You shouldn’t need to insert it too deeply, and it shouldn’t take more than two to three seconds for the digital thermometer to measure your dog’s temperature.

 If your thermometer reads below 102.5˚F, your dog’s body temperature is normal.
 But if the reading is above 103˚F, it’s probably best to take your dog to your veterinarian as soon as you can.

 2. Natural Cooling Mechanism

-Another reason why a dog’s head gets hot, which a lot of people don’t know, is their natural cooling mechanism.
-Like humans, dogs cannot cool themselves by sweating through their bodies.
+Another reason why a dog’s head gets hot, which many people don’t know, is their natural cooling mechanism.
+Unlike humans, dogs cannot cool themselves by sweating through their bodies.
 The only way for them to lower their temperature is by panting or sweating through their feet.

 However, they do possess a unique cooling mechanism that humans do not.
-When their body temperature rises above normal, their body circulates warm blood to their heads.
-From there, the blood spreads to a larger part of their skin, such as their ears, where it cools off.
+When their body temperature rises above normal, their body circulates warm blood to their heads where it can spread to their ears, making it easier to cool.

 On a hot day, the chances are that your dog’s natural cooling mechanism will be working at full capacity unless you’ve got the room temperature controlled.
 In these cases, it’s easy to misjudge and consider a hot head as fever, while in reality, it’s just hot blood circulating to their heads.

 Like humans, stress can cause physical symptoms in dogs, which includes an elevated body temperature.
-In fact, dogs can even develop Post Traumatic Stress Disorder (PTSD) if they experience severe trauma!
+Dogs can even develop Post Traumatic Stress Disorder (PTSD) if they experience severe trauma!